MicroFocus/octane-bridge-components/readme.md

 - initiating stable connectivity with corresponding server's endpoint
 - retrieve messages from endpoint and deliver them to the hosting application
 - send appropriate response to the server's endpoint if/when relevant and available

+Find detailed info as of how to consume this component [here](octane-bridge-client/docs/readme.md)